 At first, it felt like a massive sacrifice.
 How were we going to get rid of all of this stuff and still live?
 We sold or gave away about 80-90% of our stuff.
 But after the initial shock, we were surprised again to find that even with the things we did bring on the RV, we still had an insane amount of conveniences.
 Not only do RV’s already come equipped with conveniences that would have been outrageous to most people 100 years ago (fridge, toilet, shower, A/C, Television), but we had enough room to bring excesses like a KitchenAid mixer and bread maker too!
 We aren’t exactly living in squalor.

-Obviously, there are conveniences we wish we could fit in the RV.
+Obviously, there are conveniences we missed while living full time in an RV.
 We would love to have a washer-dryer, a desk, or some more counter space, but the point is we realized that even though we dwelt in a breadbox, we were living in comfort and convenience.
 We had far more than we really needed.

 A verse that has come to mind a lot since we began our adventure is 1 Timothy 6:8.
 “But if we have food and clothing, with these we will be content.”
 People all over the world make do in much worse living conditions.
 What are the things I demand as necessities that are really just expressions of my discontentment?
 What do I really need?